AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 * Access is scoped to the subscription.
 * In this example, you add the service principal to the Contributor role.
 For other roles, see [RBAC: Built-in roles](../active-directory/role-based-access-built-in-roles.md).
 * The script sleeps for 15 seconds to allow some time for the new service principal to propagate throughout Azure Active Directory.
-If your script does not wait long enough, you see an error stating: "PrincipalNotFound: Principal {id} does not exist in the directory."
+If your script does not wait long enough, you see an error stating: "PrincipalNotFound: Principal {ID} does not exist in the directory."
 * If you need to grant the service principal access to more subscriptions or resource groups, run the `New-AzureRMRoleAssignment` cmdlet again with different scopes.

 ### Provide certificate through automated PowerShell script
-Whenever you sign in as a service principal, you need to provide the tenant id of the directory for your AD app.
+Whenever you sign in as a service principal, you need to provide the tenant ID of the directory for your AD app.
 A tenant is an instance of Azure Active Directory.

 ```powershell
 Param (